Argentina's Isol wins world's biggest children's book prize

 "Taking the child's clear view of the world as her starting point, she addresses their questions with forceful artistic expressions and offers open answers," the jury said.

-"With liberating humour and levity she also deals with the darker aspects of existence."
+"With liberating humor and levity she also deals with the darker aspects of existence."

 Isol, who has written and illustrated 10 books of her own as well as other writers' books, was born in 1972 in Buenos Aires and also works as a singer and a composer.